jxiong1/jxiong1.github.io/essays/smartQuestions.md

 > **Q: how to extract data with days ago and get specific time in python**
 >
-> i want to extract data from facebook marketplace using selenium , i want to get the date of the products for the past 2 days (ads listed 2 days ) then from the past n weeks ( ads listed n weeks ) starting from today , I think i can get it by thd function (find_elements_by...) but I don't know how to use it , thank you in adavance this prod for exemple Date = find_elements_byName('value').text  Date_prod = Current_Time - Date
+> I want to extract data from Facebook Marketplace using Selenium.
+I want to get the date of the products for the past 2 days (ads listed 2 days ago), then from the past n weeks (ads listed n weeks ago), starting from today.
+I think I can get it by the function (find_elements_by...), but I don't know how to use it.
+Thank you in advance.
+This is the product, for example: Date = find_elements_byName('value').text Date_prod = Current_Time - Date

-Although the developer asking the question did provide some function and codes that can be use, it was not clealy show what the input looks like, what the program currently produces, what the expected out put is, or what specifc error is occuring.
+Although the developer asking the question did provide some functions and code that can be used, it was not clearly shown what the input looks like, what the program currently produces, what the expected output is, or what specific error is occurring.

-This is reflected on the response recieved.
-Instead of immediatiately providing a solutions, responders ask the developer for a **minimal reproducible example** and explain what they have tried.
-Another response simply points the thedeveloper toward a link on how to create such question.
+This is reflected in the responses received.
+Instead of immediately providing a solution, responders ask the developer for a **minimal reproducible example** and explain what they have tried.
+Another response simply points the developer toward a link on how to create such a question.

-The problem arises not from the programming question being too hard, rather it arises because the question does not provide enough information for someone else to efficiently diagnose the problem.
+The problem arises not from the programming question being too hard; rather, it arises because the question does not provide enough information for someone else to efficiently diagnose the problem.
 The responders have to ask for additional information before they can meaningfully solve it.

-This demonstrates one of the major problems with "not smart" questions: they can shift the work from solving the technical problem to figuring out what the person is actually asking.
+This demonstrates that asking "not smart" questions can shift the response from answering a technical question to figuring out what a person is actually asking.

-## Lessons Learned
+## Final thoughts

 The biggest lesson I gained from this experience is that asking for help is itself a technical skill.
 It is not enough to recognize that I am stuck.
 I also need to communicate the problem in a way that allows another person to understand it quickly.